 Critical theory was developed by researchers that were notably known to critically respond to other research that had a plausible counter argument.
 The historical ontology is a unique one in which reality is recognisable due factors such as ethnic, cultural, economic, political, social and gender based influences that have matured over time and formed a social structure that are perceived to be real (Creswell, 1998).
 The epistemology is of a modified subjectivist approach that states one cannot not distances themselves from the what is already known and this would lead to questions arising (Cohen D, et al, 2006).
 The vital component of this paradigm is the strict interaction that is being presented between the investigator and object.
 The overall outcome leads to the methodology of critical theorists becoming dependent on the dialogue; whilst manipulating the observation with conversation and reflection.
 This helps the researcher and participants acknowledge and challenge the realistic approach (Cohen D, et al, 2006).

-The research study is primarily focused on attaining an interpretivist paradigm as the studies being critically analysed would be of different origins and slightly differed professions.
-The importance of the prior knowledge in this field is vital in achieving the desired outcome, as the peer reviewed background literature have been already been incorporated within the NICE guidelines and the Royal College of Psychiatrists.
-One may argue the use of material or data from previous research for the purpose of this study may be regarded as a quantitative study, however this is not the case as the proposed research is only focusing on the conclusion of the study and the literature used to support the results obtained rather than solely focusing on the data collected as this will already reflect the literature (Bettany-Saltikov, 2012).

 Research protocol